 - A piece of tamarind (optional)

 - 1/8 tsp asafoetida

 - Finely chopped coriander leaves to garnish

-- Heat a tsp of oil in a non stick pan, roast cloves, black pepper, cumin seeds, coriander seeds, cinnamon till fragrant,remove and in the same pan add fresh coconut and roast till brown taking care not to burn it.
+- Heat a tsp of oil in a non stick pan, roast cloves, black pepper, cumin seeds, coriander seeds, cinnamon till fragrant, transfer to a plate and in the same pan add fresh coconut and roast till brown taking care not to burn it.

 - Grind the roasted spices, roasted coconut a pinch of turmeric powder, a little red chilli powder, tamarind to a smooth paste adding little water and keep aside.

 - Heat oil in a non-stick pan.
-Add mustard seeds, a pinch of asafoetida.
+Add mustard seeds, asafoetida.
 When the mustard seeds splutter add turmeric powder, red chilli powder , saute, immediately add green peas, cubed potatoes, saute well add hot water enough to cook the peas and potatoes.